 - Low competitive rates of prime + 6% to 6.5%

 - No unsecured loans over $50,000

 - F-rating from the Better Business Bureau over failure to respond to complaints

 If you need more than $50,000, or just want to compare more lenders, enter in a few pieces of information about your business to explore options that might fit your business's needs.

 Yes, MACU is a legitimate credit union and business lender.
 It's a member of the National Credit Union Association (NCUA) and an equal housing lender, meaning that it meets federal standards.
 It's also an SBA lender, which means that some of its business loans are backed by the federal government.

 MACU barely has any customer reviews online — not uncommon for credit unions that only serve small areas.
-The few that are there are mixed, and it gets an F-rating from the BBB because it failed to respond to two of the five complaints against it on the BBB website.
+The few that are there are mixed.
 Some customers state they're pleased with the customer service received.
 But several complain about how long the process took to get a loan and the quality of customer service.